9 Smart Gadgets and Devices for Your Home

-All are capable of ringing at 85 dB if triggered with the smartphone app.
-The app also can use Distance Indicator and Crowd GPS that give you accurate coordinates to your missing valuables.
-TrackR also works in 2-ways, that means you can find your phone simply by pressing TrackR’s button.
+TrackR is capable of ringing at 85 dB if triggered with the smartphone app and can also use Distance Indicator and Crowd GPS for accurate coordinates to your missing valuables.
+It also works in reverse, meaning you can find your phone simply by pressing TrackR’s button.

-Fever Smart is a patch thermometer that connected to your iPhone, allowing you to monitor a patient’s body temperature, taken under the armpit.
-This tool is useful for parents who want to monitor a sick child but cannot be physically there with them, or for women who are tracking their ovulation via basal temperature (to conceive a child).
+Fever Smart is a patch thermometer that connects to your iPhone, allowing you to monitor a patient’s body temperature taken under the armpit.
+This tool is useful if you want to monitor somebody’s temperature without physically being there.

-Fever Smart is also good for healthcare professionals to keep watch of their post-operative patients or to monitor critical patients with possibility of sudden high fevers, so treatments can be administered quickly.
-The team is releasing an Android app for this soon.
+Fever Smart can also be helpful for healthcare professionals to keep watch of their post-operative patients or to monitor critical patients with the possibility of sudden high fevers, so treatments can be administered quickly.
+The team is releasing an Android app for Fever Smart soon.

 More Smart Health Gadgets here.

-Some of us prefer to work with pen and paper, but find it hard to transfer that onto the digital platform.
-With the Equil Smartpen 2, you can use sketch, doodle and draw, write notes or plot novels on a piece of paper, then have all your scribbles transferred into digital form via Bluetooth or via the pen (and its receiver’s) built-in memory.
+Some of us like to work with pen and paper, but it’s quite a work to convert your hand-written stuff to a digital platform.
+With the Livescribe Smartpen, you can sketch, doodle, draw, write notes or plot novels on a piece of paper, then have all your scribbles transferred to digital form via Bluetooth or via the pen’s built-in memory.

-Bolt is a smart bulb which illuminates your room with a variety of colors — with only a single bulb.
-Yes, no more lightbulb changing with this smart lamp.
-Its efficient LED technology allows for a 20-year use (3 hours a day, 7 days a week).
-Bolt also comes with a two-year warranty.
+Bolt is a smart bulb which illuminates your room with a variety of colors through a single bulb.
+Its efficient LED technology gives it a 20-year usability life (3 hours a day, 7 days a week) with a two-year warranty.

-With the Misfit HomeApp on your Android / iPhone as a control panel, you can dim the lights or adjust the colors according to your mood.
+With the Misfit HomeApp (for both iPhone and Android), you can dim the lights or adjust the colors according to your mood.
 Bolt also uses dynamic Lightscapes, but you can create your own Lightscape or use your own photos.
-Bolt also can be set as an alarm to wake you sleep with a beautiful sunrise shades.
+Interestingly, you can also use it to set as an alarm to wake you up with beautiful shades of light.

-You can set bttn as a trigger to services such as Zapier, OpenHome, SmartThings, Twitter, Facebook, email, or SMS messaging.
-Bttn connects to the internet using WiFi or mobile data with a micro SIM card, powered by couple of AA batteries.
+You can set bttn as a trigger for services such as Zapier, OpenHome, SmartThings, Twitter, Facebook, email, or SMS messaging.
+Bttn connects to the internet using WiFi or mobile data with a micro SIM card, powered by a couple of AA batteries.

-Keen Home is a vent that will help keep the temperature of your rooms uniform and balanced.
-You can manually open or close the vent via the application on your mobile phone, or let it work to automatically based on settings that you prefer.
-Keen Home will open and close to adjust the hot and cold temperatures into a comfortable range, allowing you to save energy and save on the electric bill.
+Keen Home is a smart vent that’ll help keep the temperature of your rooms uniform and balanced.
+You can manually open or close the vent via its mobile app, or let it work automatically based on settings that you prefer.
+It will open and close to adjust the hot and cold temperatures into a comfortable range, allowing you to conserve energy and save on the electricity bill.

 See More Smart Home Devices here.

-Ringly is made of 18K gold with beautiful precious stones but we’re not here to talk about jewelry, right?
-Ringly has the ability to notify you when someone calls you on your mobile phone.
+Fitbit Flex 2 is made of 18K gold with beautiful precious stones but we’re not here to talk about jewelry, right?
+Fitbit Flex 2 has the ability to notify you when someone calls you on your mobile phone.
 It uses 4 vibration patterns and 5 blinking colored LEDs to give you different types of configurable notifications.

-The configurations can be done on the Ringly smartphone app.
-With the app, you can set how you want Ringly to notify you on calls, texts, emails, calendar alerts and various social applications such as Facebook, Twitter, Instagram, and others.
+The configurations can be done on the Ringly smartphone app with which you can set how you want Ringly to notify you on calls, texts, emails, calendar alerts and various social applications such as Facebook, Twitter, Instagram, and others. ($125)